slipstream/SlipStreamDocumentation/docs/administrator_guide/authentication.rst

 GitHub as an identity provider you must:

  1. Register an OAuth application within your GitHub organization,
- 2. Configure the ``/etc/default/ssclj`` file with the GitHub OAuth application parameters, and
+ 2. Add an appropriate Session Template resource to your SlipStream server, and
- 3. Add an appropriate Session Template resource to your SlipStream server.
+ 3. Add the associated Configuration resource to your SlipStream server.

 The following sections provide detailed instructions for each of these